Difficulty

 - Mark the top installation location at a point on the wall where it will be concealed by the TV.
 Mark the bottom exit hole at a point on the wall closest to a power outlet.
 Make sure to note where the electrical wiring is using the stud finder.

 - Run the stud finder down the wall between the marked installation and exit points.
-Look for blocks, the wooden spacers between the wall studs that may be present in load-bearing walls.
-If blocking is detected, you may have to cut through it to run the lines down behind the walls.
+Look for blocks, the wooden spacers between the wall studs.
+If blocking is detected, you may have to cut or drill through it to run the lines down behind the walls.

 - Make careful measurements when marking the locations.
 A 2 1/2-inch minimum clearance from any stud is needed to run the wires through smoothly.

-Drilling the holes for the wires requires a hole saw specifically designed for this task of how to run wires through walls.
-The saw will cut through drywall and create airborne dust and debris that can be harmful if inhaled.
+A drywall hand saw or an oscillating multi-tool may be used to cut through the drywall.
+The saw will cut through drywall and create airborne dust and debris that can be harmful if inhaled, so wear a dust mask.

 - Even if the stud finder detects no wires or pipes, be careful to cut just through the wallboard and stop.
 Don’t push so hard that the saw blade punches all the way into the wall when it breaks through.